Sell a House With Roof Damage in Florida

 Get a Cash Offer on Your Home

 Fill out the form below.
-Max Cohen will evaluate your property, factor in the roof condition, and send you an offer within 24 hours.
+Max Cohen will evaluate your property, factor in the roof condition, and send you an offer after a fast property review.

 We Handle This Situation in Every Florida County